DragonPlayerX/ScreenshotManager/README.md

 - View only pictures you made today (configurable hour offset)
 - Single and page mode (also you can enlarge an image by clicking on it)
 - Tab and UIX button available (fallback button for no UIX in camera menu)
+- Option to move VRC+ Gallery button to ScreenshotManager Menu
 - Image Operations:
     - Move picture to favorite folder (this is a subdirectory in the default screenshot folder)
     - Open Windows Explorer and select image
     - Delete picture (with confirm)
-    - Share picture via Discord Webhook (requires setup in config)
+    - Share picture via Discord Webhook (you can add multiple webhooks with the config files)
 - File Organization:
     - Change the location where VRChat Screenshots are saved. (compatible with [LagFreeScreenshots](https://github.com/knah/VRCMods/tree/master/LagFreeScreenshots))
     - Automatic sorting of new screenshots by placing them in subfolders named by the current day